jklahn/gi-entitlements-from-csv/README.md

   - `gi_url`: URL for the Guardium Insights instance.
 For SaaS, it's always https://guardium.security.ibm.com/
   - `api_auth_key`: The encoded token generated from the previous step

-- Run `gdp_entitlement_gi_enrichment.py` perform the CSV parse and data set insert.
+- Run `gdp_entitlement_gi_enrichment.py` to perform the GDP entitlements CSV parse and data set insert into Guardium Insights.
 - Use your custom data set by [joining it with a report](https://www.ibm.com/docs/en/guardium-insights/saas?topic=reports-joining-report-data-custom-data) in Guardium Insights.
 A good starter use case is joining the **Assets** report on *Server IP* and *Database name*.
-This will tell you entitlements on a assets basis.
+This will tell you the entitlements for particular assets and allow asset owners to review them.